 The False Claims Act has many different protections for whistleblowers.
 President Obama issued a directive in 2012 titled “Protecting Whistleblowers with Access to Classified Information” to protect employees in the Intelligence Community or those who have access to classified information and can report waste, fraud, or abuse.

 Proceeds are the total amount recovered by the government in a relator’s qui tam suit.
 If a case goes to court, the jury decides the total amount of damage suffered by the government.

-Usually whistleblower cases result in a settlement with the defendant.
-The settlement takes into account the amount of damages and civil penalties and is agreed upon by both sides.
+Usually, whistleblower cases result in a settlement with the defendant.
+The settlement takes into account the number of damages and civil penalties and is agreed upon by both sides.
 The judge then approves the settlement.
 The relator is still entitled to receive attorneys’ fees and costs.

 Final Notes on Whistleblowing

 - Statute of Limitations.
 Depending upon the type of whistleblower claim you are filing under, there are various time limits that may apply to your case.
 For Dodd-Frank cases, the SEC or the CFTC must be contacted within three years of the offense.
 Other industry-specific cases or state False Claims Act complaints have time limits that start as soon as 30 days.
 That’s why it is essential to contact an attorney as soon as you have evidence.